xnafan/AspNetMvcWizardSample/README.md

     </p>
 </form>
 ```
+*Note* how the form's `action` attribute has the value `/Orders/ShowOrder` so it matches the name of the next action in the wizard, and the name of the select (drop down) is `deliveryLocation` so it matches the parameter in the `ShowOrder(DeliveryLocation deliveryLocation)` action on the controller.
+Since the dropdown in the form is populated from the enum `DeliveryLocation`, the string value passed from the form to the `ShowOrder` action is automatically parsed to a value from that enum.

 # Using TempData[...] for object storage
 To enable the order object (created in the SelectDelivery() method) to be sent to the final action (ShowOrder()), the Order object is stored in and retrieved from TempData[] using two helpermethods: